-- Applications must be received by the Secretary-Treasurer NO LATER THAN FEBRUARY 1st OF EACH YEAR.
+- Applications must be received NO LATER THAN FEBRUARY 1st OF EACH YEAR.

 All applicants will be notified in writing of the committee's decision.
-Scholarships/Grants will be announced at the annual training seminar.
+Scholarships will be announced at the annual training seminar.
 Scholarship funds will be sent directly to the applicant, payable to the applicant.

 Scholarship applications are not automatically carried over to the next year and must be resubmitted.